Travel Ball

 Why it matters

-Understanding what travel ball actually offers — competition level and exposure — versus what it costs in time and money helps families make an informed decision rather than assuming it is automatically necessary.
+Understanding what travel ball actually offers.
+This means competition level and exposure.
+This means versus what it costs in time and money helps families make an informed decision rather than assuming it is on its own necessary.

 Common mistakes